 - On Linux/UNIX, you can use the package management system of your distribution or third-party tools (rbenv and RVM).

 - On OS X machines, you can use third-party tools (rbenv and RVM).

-- On Windows machines, you can use RubyInstaller or pik.
+- On Windows machines, you can use RubyInstaller.

 See the Installation page for details on using package management systems or third-party tools.